6 Things a Good Logo Should Be

 What if the logo printed on something as large as a billboard?

-What if it printed in reverse? (ie. dark logo on light background)
+What if it printed in reverse? (ie. dark logo on a light background)

 You should also get familiar with the commercial printing process so you won’t put yourself into troubles when problems come.
 Learn to know the difference between the CMYK, Pantone, and RGB color systems.